A Personal Checklist by James Sandoe

 Originally compiled in 1952 for his friend Arthur Lovell, a Chicago bookseller, and intended to be distributed exclusively as a gift to some of Lovell’s close friends and a few select customers, JAMES SANDOE‘s suggested reading list of hard-boiled private eye novels that he personally deemed worthy has been reprinted (and revised) several times, but remains a highly regarded early overview of the genre.

 At times snarky and bitchy (but always intriguing), it later popped up in the January 1968 issue of The Armchair Detective, and in The Mystery Story (1976; edited by John Ball), which is where I lifted the following version from.
-Sloppy at times (the syntax and the formatting are all over the place) and breath-takingly opinionated at others, the list is still well worth reading, and a great lead-in to some writers you may not have heard of.
+Sloppy at times (the syntax and the formatting are all over the place) and breath-takingly opinionated at others (something Sandoe himself cops to), the list is still well worth reading, and a great lead-in to some writers you may not have heard of.

 I’ve tried to clean up and standardize the formatting a little, but here goes…